emaloney/CleanroomLogger/README.md

 8. **CleanroomLogger uses Swift short-circuiting to avoid needless code execution.** For example, in production code with `.Info` as the minimum `LogSeverity`, messages with a severity of `.Verbose` or `.Debug` will always be ignored.
 To avoid unneeded code execution, `Log.debug` and `Log.verbose` in this case would be `nil`, allowing efficient short-circuiting of any code attempting to use these inactive log channels.

+### Swift 2.0 compatibility

+The `master` branch of this project is Swift 2.0 compliant and therefore **requires Xcode 7 beta 2 or higher to compile**.

+### License

+CleanroomLogger is distributed under [the MIT license](/blob/master/LICENSE).

+CleanroomLogger is provided for your use—free-of-charge—on an as-is basis.
+We make no guarantees, promises or apologies. *Caveat developer.*

-## Adding CleanroomLogger to your project
+### Adding CleanroomLogger to your project

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)